Kungbib/openapc-se/statistics.md

 -------

-Information on both open access journal articles, open access publication of articles in toll-access journals ("hybrid") and articles published within current Swedish offset deals are provided.
+Information on both open access journal articles, open access publication of articles in toll-access journals (“hybrid”) and articles published within current Swedish offset deals are provided.
 You may view the dataset at the [project page in GitHub](https://github.com/Kungbib/openapc-se/blob/master/data/apc_se.csv).

-Open Access Articles (Total: "gold", "hybrid" and "offset")
+Open Access Articles (Total: “gold”, “hybrid” and “offset”)
 -----------------------------------------------------------

 At the moment, the dataset contains the following information:

--   Number of articles: **7 108**
+-   Number of articles: **7 427**
--   Total expenditure: **13 160 851 €**
+-   Total expenditure: **13 732 694 €**

 Articles and APC costs per institution (note that both delivering and non-delivering institutions are included):